Cat Laser Declaw

 We are open for office visits, surgery, grooming and dog training by appointment.

 The Office, Front Desk and Pet Boutique are open:

 9 AM until 5 PM

 9 AM - 12:30 PM

 Closed Some Holidays

-Wednesday Morning Bingo, Eagles Club 1235 W. Perkins Ave., Sandusky Doors open at 8 AM.
+Wednesday Morning Bingo, American Legion Post 83, 3615 Hayes Avenue, Sandusky Doors open at 8 AM.
 Have fun, win and help the cats and dogs.